awsdocs/amazon-eks-user-guide/doc_source/default-roles-users.md

 # Default Amazon EKS created Kubernetes roles and users<a name="default-roles-users"></a>

 When you create a Kubernetes cluster, several default Kubernetes identities are created on that cluster for the proper functioning of Kubernetes\.
-When you create a version `1.20` and later Amazon EKS cluster, Amazon EKS creates Kubernetes identities for each of its default components\.
+Amazon EKS creates Kubernetes identities for each of its default components\.
 The identities provide Kubernetes role\-based authorization control \(RBAC\) for the cluster components\.
 For more information, see [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) in the Kubernetes documentation\.

 When you install optional [add\-ons](eks-add-ons.md) to your cluster, additional Kubernetes identities might be added to your cluster\.
 For more information about identities not addressed by this topic, see the documentation for the add\-on\.